pingcap/docs/dev/reference/tools/tidb-lightning/config.md

 #  - auto:    (default) automatically detects whether the schema is UTF-8 or
 #             GB-18030.
 An error is reported if the encoding is neither.
 #  - binary:  do not try to decode the schema files
-# note that the *data* files are always parsed as binary regardless of
+# Note that the *data* files are always parsed as binary regardless of
 # schema encoding.
 character-set = "auto"

-# Configure how CSV files are parsed.
+# Configures how CSV files are parsed.
 [mydumper.csv]
 # Separator between fields, should be an ASCII character.
 separator = ','